Zoe-R27/Patterns/README.md

 ....
 ````

-With the prototype pattern, I can create a base card and then loop and clone it with the changes I want.
+With the prototype pattern, I can create a base card and then loop and clone it with the changes I want, reducing the amount of redundant code.
-The only difference in a traditional prototype and this is that I am using Kotlin's `.copy()` function which
+The only difference in a traditional prototype compared to the one used in this project is that it is using Kotlin's `.copy()` function which
 does a shallow copy instead of a deep copy.
 More can be found in the `TestUtil` file.

 ### Singleton